 Sandy Marshall is an Emmy-nominated producer, writer, actor, and entrepreneur.

-As an actor, Sandy appeared w/Vince Vaughn in Ron Howard’s The Dilemma, in Comedy Central’s Still Hungry, and has starred in dozens of commercials (most recently as the Exxon scientist).
+TV/Film credits include Ron Howard’s The Dilemma alongside Vince Vaughn, Comedy Central’s Still Hungry, and dozens of commercials (most recently as the Exxon scientist).
 Look for Sandy this fall in the Emmy-winning Odd Squad on PBS.

 He’s a 2x NASA Social alum, most recently participating at the first night launch of SpaceX’s Falcon Heavy (STP-2 mission) at Kennedy Space Center.